 All undergraduate and graduate students in the Department of History may earn course credit while completing an internship that will give them valuable work experience in a history-related field.

 Internships are only required of students in the MAPH program, but all undergraduate history majors and graduate students are strongly encouraged to consider participating in our internship program because work experience is increasingly required even for entry-level jobs.
-Many students choose to intern at local cultural institutions, such as the Detroit Historical Museum, The Henry Ford Museum of American Innovation, or the Charles H. Wright Museum of African American History.
-Others have completed internships at sites as diverse as Colorado's Crow Canyon Archaeological Center and Wayne State University Press.
+Many students choose to intern at local cultural institutions such as the Detroit Historical Museum, The Henry Ford Museum of American Innovation, or the Charles H. Wright Museum of African American History.
+Others have completed internships at sites as diverse as Colorado's Crow Canyon Archaeological Center, National Baseball Hall of Fame and Museum, and Wayne State University Press.

 For Host Institutions